marcoklein/impftermin/README.md

 yarn start
 ```

+Answer the prompts to create a `config.json` or manually create your own (as described in [Configuration](#configuration)).
 The application makes a sound when started.
 Ensure, that you hear the sound and adjust your sound settings if needed.
-Impftermin will play that sound if if finds an available slot.
+Impftermin will play that sound if it finds an available slot.

 # Project setup